VixionzDeer/VixionzDeer/README.md

 🧼  ⋆⑅♪⸝⸝ I am a MINOR, any sexual things said could be an joke, but do not do it to me.

  🧼 ⋆⑅♪⸝⸝ Semi-Artist, Moderator of 5 different ponytown parties.
+(Including roleplays discords.).

  🧼 ⋆⑅♪⸝⸝ Discord is Sillysilliers, only for friends.

- 🧼 ⋆⑅♪⸝⸝ I miss my lice./j

  🧼 ⋆⑅♪⸝⸝ DNI if ; Dandys world (Qwel fucking sucks.), Problematic fandoms, ADHD sensory room.

  🧼 ⋆⑅♪⸝⸝ Int ; FPE, Let him go, Frskn (IWEC).